juroberttyb/juroberttyb.github.io/README.md

 ## [useMemo](https://www.youtube.com/watch?v=THL1OPn72vo)

+* this is mainly used when one is concerning about 'referential equality'
 * store heavy-work result and not rerun on rerender, unless dependent states changed
 ```
 const computed = useMemo(() => {